Tel: 01772 865239

 park closer to the fishing pegs.

-Reflecting on the past sixteen year journey, it has been a pleasure to provide an escape to the country for so many visitors from all over the UK and abroad who appreciate the peace and
+Reflecting on the past eighteen year journey - it has been a pleasure to provide an escape to the country for so many visitors from all over the UK and abroad who appreciate the peace and

 quiet of The Horns Dam and its natural beauty.
 Many have become regular visitors and friends who like to shop and dine in Goosnargh, Longridge and surrounding districts, thus, supporting many other small family businesses and contributing to the local economy.